buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Types/IfcInductanceMeasure.md

 # IfcInductanceMeasure

-_IfcInductanceMeasure_ is a measure of the inductance.
+_IfcInductanceMeasure_ is a measure of the inductance.<!-- end of definition -->

 Usually measure in Henry (H, Weber/A = V s/A).